mitranim/wordplay/readme.md

 blastphemy (explosive vandalization of sacred objects) © M

-whoreganization © LR
+whoreganization © VA

-ambitchous (bitchy-ambitious) © LR
+ambitchous (bitchy-ambitious) © VA

 cognisphere (Essentially a place, especially an intangible theoretical one where one acquired knowledge, likely in a plenum) © LJ